snuh-rad-aicon/Diffusion-LAPT/README.md

 ## 🙏 Acknowledgements

-We would like to thank...
+We would like to thank the authors of the following repositories for their valuable contributions:

-## 📄 License
+- [CompVis/taming-transformers](https://github.com/CompVis/taming-transformers) for their VQGAN implementation

-This project is licensed under the [License Name] License - see the `LICENSE.md` file for details.
+- [CompVis/latent-diffusion](https://github.com/CompVis/latent-diffusion) for their Latent Diffusion Models framework